We have three meetings rooms:

 The room is available on a first come, first serve basis unless reserved in advance.
 Patrons with advance reservations take priority.
-Reservations can be made by filling out the reservation form which is available at the Front Desk.
+Reservations can be made by filling out the reservation form which is available at the Front Desk or online.

 Individuals may reserve the room to ensure a quiet study area.
 They do not have exclusive use of the room.
 The room will also be available to other individuals who use the room for quiet study, the word processing computer or the microfilm reader.

 Small groups may reserve the room for their exclusive use.
 Some examples of acceptable use include tutoring, study groups, interviews and discussion groups.
 The room may not be used to distribute or solicit orders or sell goods and services.
 The room is not intended to be the regular meeting site of a group or organization.
 Noise must be kept to a minimum and should not be heard outside the room.